lducas/SubSieve/README.md

 - be in your fpylll environment (See item 7. of [this howto](https://github.com/fplll/fpylll#getting-started))
 - compile the C++ component using Make

+The current makefile is very specific, and should be adjusted to your hardware and platforms.
+In particular, for OSX, you may refer to this [issue](https://github.com/lducas/SubSieve/issues/1).

 To reproduce the benchmarks of the paper, simply run bench.py.
 Of course, results may differs depending on your hardware, or on the version of fpylll used.